clickviewapp/Docs/connect/v1.0/connect.md

 # ClickView Connect API

-# RSS Feed

-The ClickView Connect API is used to securly obtain the information about the signed in user or school.
+The ClickView Connect API is used to securely obtain the information about the signed in user or school.
 Please contact ClickView to obtain a `clientId` if you wish to use this API.

 ## Resource URL